 During your intensive onboarding training, you will be evaluated and assigned to different teams such as the project team, product team, the customer support and enhancement team, better known as the ACES (Advocates for Clients Experience & Success) team, or the COE (Centre of Excellence) team, which is the R&D (Research and Development) team of JurisTech.
 Once you are assigned to your respective teams, you would get to experience the full Software Development Life Cycle (SDLC).

-JurisTech is a leading enterprise solutions provider for banks and financial institutions in Malaysia and the greater Southeast Asian region.
+JurisTech is a leading enterprise solutions provider for banks and financial institutions around the globe.
 We serve some of the largest enterprises in the finance industry and we always make sure we dress the part.
 So, suit up in your fresh, nicely ironed, clean business attire because first impressions matter!
 Furthermore, you are also able to experience what it means to run a project, facing real business users with real business problems.
 Not everything is about code and play, you get to experience how to deal with vendors, business users, and even your colleagues.

 Being in the project team, you get to experience a full-fledged project life cycle.
 At JurisTech, daily stand-up meetings for every team is a must.
 During stand-up meetings, each person in the team will give an update on tasks they have completed the prior day to contribute to the progress of the project.
 Furthermore, they will also give their projections on their expected completions for the day and let the team know whether they are facing any roadblocks to reach the expected output.

 We practice Agile development by executing our development in sprints, where each sprint is typically run for two weeks.
 Before the start of each sprint, the whole team would meet for a sprint planning to discuss cards allocated for the sprint.
 A card typically contains a task, or multiple subtasks.